 Don’t get me wrong, XD isn’t as good as Sketch yet but it’s promising and might beat its counterpart in the foreseeable future.

 Axure RP is a complete app design tool for professional designers.
-It tries to give you all the functionalities you need to design your app from start to finish.
+It tries to give you all the functionalities you need to design your app from start to finish, while prioritizing user experience.
 Of course, that doesn’t mean it’s perfect.

-Aside from the prototyping, it allows you to also design wireframes, mockups, flowcharts, personas, idea boards, user journeys, diagramming and graphical documentations and even more.
+Aside from the prototyping, it allows you to also design wireframes, mockups, flowcharts, personas, idea boards, user journeys, UI design, diagramming and graphical documentations and even more.

 The interesting thing is, if you are a code freak and will like to do some coding, it allows you to code, and also allows you to add ready to use components and libraries to help you create even better design seamlessly.

 So you’re not limited, I guess you’re only limited by your imagination.
 However, all this sums up to why it has a steep learning curve.

 Thinking if it supports your OS?
 Axure RP currently has support for OS X and Windows OS.